muntasirrahman/car-nd/BehavioralCloning/writeup_report.md

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.

 These images show what a recovery looks like starting from left side :

 ![Recovery][recovery_from_left_1] ![Recovery][recovery_from_left_2]

 These images show what a recovery looks like starting from right side :

 ![Recovery][recovery_from_right_1] ![Recovery][recovery_from_right_2]

 I also trained/recorded every distinct areas, such red-white road side, bridge, traffic sign, beside lake.

-I tried to augment the data, but additional data doesn't improve loss score.
+I tried to augment the data, but additional data doesn't improve error score, it even increase the error rate.
 So i decided to stick with left camera image, and right camera image.

 I finally randomly shuffled the data set and put 20% of the data into a validation set. (line 52)

-I used this training data for training the model.
+I used the training data for training and validation of the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by loss score 0.054.
+The ideal number of epochs was 5 as evidenced by error rate 0.054.
 I used Adam optimizer so that manually training the learning rate wasn't necessary.